Observing cities as a complex system: Scaling infrastructure of cities

 \subsection{Urban scaling and ownership}

 { We can analyse ownership at the city level using the principles of urban scaling.
-Consider, for example, how many cars are there in a city.
-If the probability that a person owns a car does not vary according to the city size in which they live, then we should observe a fixed ratio between the number of people and the number of cars (for example, one car for every four people).
-Yet, if city size has an impact on the way we move, then it could also affect the number of cars we own.
-Considering 75 metropolitan areas in Mexico shows that for every 100 people, there are roughly 15 domestic cars (including vans).
+Consider, for example, how many cars are in a city.
+If the probability that a person owns a car does not vary with the size of the city they live in, then we should observe a fixed ratio between the number of people and the number of cars (for example, one car for every four people).
+Yet if city size affects how we move, it could also affect the number of cars we own.
+Considering 75 metropolitan areas in Mexico shows that, on average, there are roughly 15 domestic cars per 100 people (including vans).
 Yet, the data also reveals some scaling correlations between car ownership and city size (Figure \ref{ScalingOwnership}).

 }

 { We estimate the scaling of the number of cars in city $i$ by expressing

 for some values of $\alpha_V$ and $\beta_V$.
 We obtain that $\alpha_V = 0.0434 \pm 0.0259$ and that $\beta_V = 1.0972 \pm 0.0359$.
 Since $\beta_V$ is slightly greater than one, in large cities, there is a higher number of cars per person.
 If we compare two cities in Mexico, $C_1$ and $C_2$, where the population of $C_2$ is two times the population of $C_1$, the expected number of cars in $C_2$ is approximately $2^{1.0972} = 2.14$ times larger.
 Therefore, in city $C_2$, the probability that a person owns a car is 7\% higher than in city $C_1$. }